magtrix11/MAGWORLD.github.io/_posts/2022-03-02-New_Beginnings.md

 One of the biggest factors have been NFTs.
 Non-Fungible Tokens.
 I first joined in Febuary of 2021.
 Best experience ever so far.

-Nfts have allowed me as an artist to really blossom and break my limits every day.
+NFTs have allowed me as an artist to really blossom and break my limits every day.
 They have also allowed me to make friendships with some amazing people and create a community far beyond the reach of my city.

 This Pisces moon makes me really realize this.
 I am just at the beginning and what a great beginning it is.
 A year ago I didnt know what I was doing, now here I am sitting writing in my own blog about how I am starting this lifechanging jouney as an artist, curator, collector, and most importantly as a beautiful being with endless capacities to change and explore.